timunie/Ava-ApiTests/website/docs/P_Avalonia_Data_TemplateBinding_ConverterCulture.md

 #### Property Value
 <a href="https://learn.microsoft.com/dotnet/api/system.globalization.cultureinfo" target="_blank" rel="noopener noreferrer">CultureInfo</a>
+The default value is null.

+## Remarks
-The default value is null.If this property is not set then <a href="https://learn.microsoft.com/dotnet/api/system.globalization.cultureinfo.currentculture" target="_blank" rel="noopener noreferrer">CurrentCulture</a> will be used.
+If this property is not set then <a href="https://learn.microsoft.com/dotnet/api/system.globalization.cultureinfo.currentculture" target="_blank" rel="noopener noreferrer">CurrentCulture</a> will be used.

 ## See Also